isomerpages/moe-stanthonyspri/_about-us/School Information.md

 #### The School Rally

-Attention Anthonians, your motto still bearing Promptly respond to your duty’s sweet call;
+Attention Anthonians, your motto still bearing<br>
+Promptly respond to your duty’s sweet call;<br>
-Harken you all, for the trumpet is sounding,
+Harken you all, for the trumpet is sounding,<br>
 Your mater’s proclaiming her watchword to all!

-Chorus:
+Chorus:<br>
-Forward her children dear,
+Forward her children dear,<br>
-Ever with hearts sincere,
+Ever with hearts sincere,<br>
-Render with joy to your mater her due!
+Render with joy to your mater her due!<br>
-All that is vile reject,
+All that is vile reject,<br>
-Heaven will e’er protect,
+Heaven will e’er protect,<br>
-Students of Saint Anthony’s
+Students of Saint Anthony’s <br>
 Valiant and true!

-Onward and upward in life’s earnest battle,
+Onward and upward in life’s earnest battle,<br>
-Joyously bearing the brunt of the fight;
+Joyously bearing the brunt of the fight;<br>
-Nobly forgiving, for aught that may pain you,
+Nobly forgiving, for aught that may pain you,<br>
 And bravely defending the cause of the right!